-DCF administers the Children First program which provides employment and training services for eligible non-custodial parents (NCPs), and also services and support to help NCPs increase their involvement in the lives of their child(ren).
+DCF administers the Children First program, which provides employment and training services for non-custodial parents (NCPs) who are ordered by a court to participate in the program to promote their ability to pay child support and increase their involvement in the lives of their children.
 An NCP who meets all of the eligibility requirements for Children First and W-2 NCP services may receive both Children First and W-2 services at the same time.
 (See W-2 Manual Chapter 7.)